vlandham/captain_z/out/captain_z.md

 He pulled back and swatted at the mean cat with his hat.
 She ran a few feet, hissing, then stopped again to clean another paw.
 Spears turned back to his crew with his eyes down to the ground.

 "Escaped?"
 Asked Smelly Ned.
-Perhaps she had caught another part of the cliff.
+Perhaps she had caught hold of another part of the cliff and made her way down.

 Captain Spears shook his head no.